 If the affiliate makes a sale, they earn a commission, and you keep the rest.

 Establishing an affiliate program for your products may or may not be something you want to integrate into your business plan.

 Free promotion – Having an affiliate program for your products can result in free marketing.
-The people who sign up for your affiliate program will be motivated to recommend it to others knowing that they’ll receive a percentage of the sale as well.
-You can get people to promote your products to their audience on social media, their blog or website, via video content, and more and you won’t have to pay anything upfront.
+Those who sign up for your affiliate program will recommend it to others knowing that they’ll receive some cash.
+You can get people to promote your products to their audience in a myriad of ways.
+This can be on social media, their blog or website, and more.
+Best part is: you won’t have to pay anything upfront.

 The potential for more sales – Since you’ll naturally receive more promotion and buzz around your products if you have an affiliate program, that will help increase your reach and generate more sales.
 Let’s say you have other entrepreneurs, YouTubers, friends, customers, etc. promote your product.
 That could double, triple, or quadruple your reach.

 The more people you reach, the more potential there is to have a higher conversion rate.

 You may lose profit – You get to choose the pay rate for your affiliates who sell your product but to get your affiliates excited about promoting it, you’ll need to offer a payout rate that is worthwhile.
 Let’s say you offer a high commission rate like 40%, and your affiliates don’t make a majority of your sales.
 Their commissions could eat into your overall profit.